 Many clients look to CPAs as the natural choice to fulfill the trustee role, manage the assets, and carry out client wishes.
 For CPAs good at managing and minimizing the unique risk attributes of a trustee role, trustee work can be satisfying and rewarding.
 On the other hand, if a CPA underestimates trusteeship risk, what may appear to be a safe and simple role can become a Pandora’s box of sibling rivalries, aging parental battles, competing interests, disruptive lawsuits, and financial losses.
 The result can cause emotional stress and become a sink hole of wasted time and money, especially if clients and beneficiaries are dysfunctional (regrettably quite common).

-In responding to a recent uptick in trustee-related claims, CAMICO has identified common scenarios that pose significant liability exposure if not managed properly.
+As CAMICO continues to see trustee-related claims, we have identified common scenarios that pose significant liability exposure if not managed properly.

 Most of CAMICO’s trustee claims involve dysfunctional family relationships.
 In trustee work, it is easy to think you are merely an innocent bystander dragged into a family dispute.
 Prospective trustees should take long, hard and objective looks at the relationships among the interested parties, especially in family situations, and decide whether the relationship risks can be managed and minimized.